Sickness Certificates / Fit Notes

 How can I get a fit note?

-If you need a fit note, contact your GP surgery.
+If you need a fit note, you can request via e-consult or contact your GP surgery.
 Or if you are getting hospital treatment this should be provided by your hospital doctor or consultant.

 Your doctor will assess you, and if they decide your health affects your fitness for work, they can issue a fit note and advise either that: